dxdxdt/PALHM/README.md

 To prepare for very unlikely events of [disasters](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/disaster-recovery-options-in-the-cloud.html) affecting an entire AWS region, you may wish to implement cross-region replication of S3 objects.
-The replication the S3 provides does not work on very large objects.
+Contrary to the document's recommendation, the replication the S3 provides does not work on very large objects.
 So replication of large objects across AWS regions has to be done manually by a client - another implementation is required.

 Cross-region data transfer is costly, so this idea came to a halt.

 ## Footnotes
 [^1]: Even with SSDs, disrupting sequential reads decreases overall performance
+[^2]: You really should if it's not